 What Are Quezon Shrooms?

-Quezon shrooms also referred to as the Philippines strain, are a strain of psilocybin-containing mushrooms.
-Like most other magic mushroom strains, the Quezon strain is classified as Psilocybe cubensis.
+Quezon shrooms, also referred to as the Philippines strain, are psilocybin-containing mushrooms.
+Like most magic mushroom strains, the Quezon strain is classified as Psilocybe cubensis.

 Little is known about the origin of this strain or who’s responsible for collecting and developing it into what it is today.
 It was reportedly collected in a garden in Quezon City sometime around 2010.